ryanlopezzzz/EEG/README.md

 Another 60 HZ is necessary at the end of the circuit since the power line interferences seep into the circuit through prior steps.
 This is the exact copy of the 1st notch filter

 ### Connecting ADC to Rpi
 Supply the ADC chip with 5V from Rpi to ensure the maximum input voltage range possible.
 The pin configuration and connection in the image above is correct, but it is reccomended to double check the connection, because wiring mistakes can lead to damaging the chip and or the Rpi.

+## Circuit Debugging Tips
+If circuit doesn't work:
+* Check every individual section and make sure it is doing its job
+* Read data sheet and make sure nothing is over-strained
+* Use multimeter and oscilloscope to check everything!
+* We are not circuit pro but listen to circuit pros: http://web.mit.edu/6.101/www/reference/TheArtofDebuggingCircuits.pdf
+* Switch out Op Amps, which are easy to break.

+If you don't see brain wave:
+* Most likely it is because the electrode placement is wrong.
+To solve this issue: look up what is the systematic and best practices in setting up electrodes, look up 10-20 EEG Measuring System, test it on a friend, wash your hair, etc
+* Try switching the electrode wires feeding into the instrumental amplifier, you could be amplifying negative voltages
+* Switch out Op Amps, which are easy to break.

 ## Post-processing (LINK THE CODE IN GITHUB TO EACH RELEVANT SECTION)
 ### Data Taking Methods